LBNL-ETA/CyDER/dev/doc/userGuide/source/help.rst

 Installing PyFMI for Python 3.4 32 bit
 --------------------------------------

-At time of writing, there was no PyFMI executable available for Python 3.4 on Windows 32bit (See `PyPyi <https://pypi.python.org/pypi/PyFMI>`_.).
+:term:`PyFMI` is a python package which can be used to import and run a CYMDIST FMU.
+In :term:`PyFMI` version 2.3.1, a master algorithm was added to import and link multiple FMUs for co-simulation.
+At time of writing, there was no :term:`PyFMI` 2.3.1 executable available for Python 3.4 on Windows 32bit (See `PyPyi <https://pypi.python.org/pypi/PyFMI>`_.).
-The next steps describe requirments and steps to perform to compile PyFMI from source.
+The next steps describe requirments and steps to perform to compile :term:`PyFMI` version 2.3.1 from source.

 .. note::

-  To avoid having to recompile PyFMI dependent libraries from source, we recommend to use pre-compiled Windows binaries whenever available.
+  To avoid having to recompile :term:`PyFMI` dependent libraries from source, we recommend to use pre-compiled Windows binaries whenever available.

 Requirements